perezdidac/google-directions-api/README.md

 Contribution
 ============

-Please feel free to contribute to the project
+Please feel free to contribute to the project.

 About
 =====

-Written by: DÃ­dac PÃ©rez Parera
+Written by: Dídac Pérez Parera
-Company name: Tenea TecnologÃ­as http://www.tenea.com/
+Company name: Tenea Tecnologías http://www.tenea.com/